 The impacts of these storms can have serious repercussions not only for the communities along the Coasts, but for residents throughout the United States—particularly when it comes to energy.
-These kinds of severe storms can cause downed power lines, resulting in widespread power outages and power grid instability.
-They can also prevent refiners located along the Gulf Coast from being able to distribute gasoline, diesel and other refined products, throughout the Eastern half of the country.
+These severe storms can cause downed power lines, resulting in widespread power outages and power grid instability.
+They can also prevent refiners located along the Gulf Coast from being able to distribute gasoline, diesel and other refined products throughout the eastern half of the country.

-The U.S. government created the SPR in 1975, under the Energy Policy and Conservation Act, in response to the oil embargo of 1973 and 1974.
-The International Energy Agency also has set requirements for countries to have 90 days of crude oil import protection, and the SPR has helped the United States to meet these requirements.
-Currently, the SPR has an authorized storage capacity of 713.5 million barrels, with an inventory level of 644.8 million barrels as of July 1, 2019.
+The U.S. government created the SPR in 1975 in response to the oil embargo of 1973 and 1974, as part of the Energy Policy and Conservation Act.
+The International Energy Agency set requirements for countries to have 90 days of crude oil import protection, and the SPR has helped the United States to meet these requirements.
+Currently, the SPR has an authorized storage capacity of 713.5 million barrels, with an inventory level of 653.7 million barrels as of June 19, 2020.

-Since 2002, the SPR has helped the nation avoid oil supply disruptions by providing emergency crude oil to refiners affected by major hurricanes through SPR crude oil exchange agreements.
+Since 2002, the SPR has helped the Nation avoid higher oil prices from oil supply disruptions by providing emergency crude oil to refiners affected by major hurricanes through SPR crude oil exchange agreements.
 Private companies that require assistance during supply disruptions can contact the SPR, and, if there is no other source of supply, they can enter into an emergency exchange agreement with the SPR.
-In these agreements the SPR lends companies small quantities of crude oil which the recipients must return to the SPR by a set date, plus a premium paid in barrels to compensate the SPR for operational costs associate with the exchange.
+In these agreements the SPR lends companies small quantities of crude oil which the recipients must return to the SPR by a set date, plus a premium paid in barrels to compensate the SPR for operating costs associated with the exchange.

 Over the last two decades, the SPR approved oil exchange agreements in response to seven emergency supply disruptions.
 Most recently, the SPR provided crude oil to refiners affected by Hurricane Harvey in 2017.
-The SPR provided a total of 5.2 million barrels of crude oil to affected refiners along the Gulf Coast following the hurricane; this oil allowed refiners to continue their refining operations and to prevent any further disruptions of refined products, such as gasoline, from occurring.
-Without the oil supplied from the SPR, many Americans would have likely faced much larger price hikes in their gasoline prices at the pump following the hurricane.
-The SPR also approved oil exchange agreements during Hurricane Lilli in 2002, Hurricane Ivan in 2004, Hurricane Katrina in 2005, Hurricanes Gustav and Ike in 2008, and Hurricane Isaac in 2002.
+The SPR provided a total of 5.2 million barrels of crude oil to affected refiners along the Gulf Coast following the hurricane; this oil allowed refiners to continue operations and to prevent any further disruptions of refined products, such as gasoline.

 To learn more about the SPR and its contributions during past hurricanes, visit our SPR website.